THE LOWER TRUNCOPLASTY (BODY LIFT)

 A lower body lift, also known as truncoplasty, or belt lipectomy, is a procedure that is perfect for fixing loose, or excess skin after any major weight loss journey.
 This surgery eliminates the “belt” of excess skin and fat on the lower abdomen, waist, hips, upper buttocks and outer upper thighs (lower trunk).

-The surgery takes several hours and is often carried out in combination with other procedures.
+The surgery takes several hours and is often carried out with other procedures.
 The amount of skin and fat that is removed depends on the individual and varies from patient to patient.

 The removal of excess skin requires extensive incisions.
 The surgeon will do his best to position the incisions as discreetly as possible to ensure the resulting scar can be hidden under clothing.
 The size and pattern of the incision will vary from patient to patient, and this can be discussed with the surgeon.

-The technique employed to decrease the lower abdomen is similar to an abdominoplasty or tummy tuck wherein the navel is repositioned, the excess skin that exists on the lower abdomen is removed, and the skin of the upper abdomen is pulled down and joined to the lower incision on the abdomen
+The technique employed to decrease the lower abdomen is similar to an abdominoplasty (tummy tuck) wherein the navel is repositioned, the excess skin that exists on the lower abdomen is removed, and the skin of the upper abdomen is pulled down and joined to the lower incision on the abdomen